Dan Brown betting profile: Sony Open in Hawaii - PGA TOUR

 Brown's recent performances

-- Brown's best finish over his last ten appearances came at the Genesis Scottish Open, where he finished tied for 60th with a score of 1-over.
+- Brown's best finish over his last ten appearances was a tie for 60th at the Genesis Scottish Open, where he finished at 1-over.

 - Brown has an average of 0.202 Strokes Gained: Off-the-Tee in his past five tournaments.